Azure/gen-cv/generation-finetuning/README.md

 ### 4. Run orchestration notebook

-Navigate to the [TODO](xxx) notebook and follow the included instructions.
+Navigate to the [Dreambooth finetuning notebook](generation-finetuning/finetuning-dreambooth.ipynb) and follow the included instructions.

 ### 5. Clean up (__Warning__: This command will delete the resource group and all its resources):
 ```bash